planetWayne/homebridge-sonos-starter/README.md

 To get the URI for your config, either to configure the preset in 'Node-Sonos-HTTP-API' and then to match in oyur homebridge config.json, load up your desired streaming channel, get it playing, then use the /state URL with '..HTTP-API' and look for the section 'TrackUri' and copy its data.

+NOTE:
+This is functionally the same as the original work done by [Dirk Winkler](https://github.com/stickcgn/homebridge-sonos-starter.git) and is pretty much a drop in replacement, the only thing to note is the accessory name needs to be changed to use this version.
+If you already have a comprehensive setup then you can keep that config and not worry about a value for the TrackURI for it to work in the same way.

-At this point - there is no NPM - haven't figured that out yet!!
+<s>At this point - there is no NPM - haven't figured that out yet!!<s> Yes there is now!

 ## Prerequisites